harryrichman/markdown-cv/index.md

 &emsp; with Farbod Shokrieh and Chenxi Wu

 `2025`
-PhyloVAE: Unsupervised learning of phylogenetic trees via varitional autoencoders, *ICLR 2025*,
+PhyloVAE: Unsupervised learning of phylogenetic trees via variational autoencoders, *ICLR 2025*,
 &emsp; with Tianyu Xie, Jiansi Gao, Frederick A. Matsen IV, and Cheng Zhang

 `2022`